PIReTship/bookdata-tools/README.md

 - `PGUSER`
 - `PGPASSWORD`

+## Running Import Tasks

+The import process is scripted with [invoke](http://www.pyinvoke.org).
+The first tasks to run are the import tasks:

+    invoke loc.import
+    invoke viaf.import
+    invoke openlib.import-authors openlib.import-works openlib.import-editions
+    invoke ratings.import-az
+    invoke ratings.import-bx
+    invoke ratings.import-gr

+Once all the data is imported, you can begin to run the indexing and linking tasks:

+    invoke viaf.index
+    invoke loc.index
+    invoke openlib.index
+    invoke analyze.clusters
+    invoke ratings.index
+    invoke analyze.authors

+The tasks keep track of the import status in an `import_status` table, and will keep you from running tasks in the wrong order.

 ## Setting Up Schemas

-The `-schema` files contain the base schemas for the data to import:
+The `-schema` files contain the base schemas for the data:

 - `common-schema.sql` — common tables
 - `loc-schema.sql` — Library of Congress catalog tables